polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/contracts/contracts_module.md

 The SRML Contracts module iterates on existing ideas in the smart contract ecosystem, particularly Ethereum and the EVM.

 The most obvious difference between the Contracts module and the EVM is the underlying execution engine used to run smart contracts.
-The EVM is a good theoretical execution environment, but it is not very practical with modern technologies.
-It  has been on the side of extreme verfi has also [Wasm](https://github.com/ewasm/design)), there are fundamental economic issues with permanent storage
+The EVM is a good theoretical execution environment, but it is not very practical use with modern hardware.
+For example, manipulation of 256 bit integers on modern architectures is significantly more complex than standard types.
+Even the Ethereum team has investigated the use of [Wasm](https://github.com/ewasm/design) for the next generation of the network.

-The EVM charges for storage fees one time and at the time of storage.
+The EVM charges for storage fees only at the time of storage.
 This one-time cost results in some permanent amount of storage being used on the blockchain, _forever_, which is economically unsound.
-The SRML Contracts module attempts to repair this through storage rent which ensures that any data that persists on the blockchain is appropriately charged for those resources.
+The SRML Contracts module attempts to repair this through [storage rent](#storage-rent) which ensures that any data that persists on the blockchain is appropriately charged for those resources.

-There have also been problems associated with contract creation and repair which was addressed in the EVM with the `create2` op code.
-The Contracts module chooses to
+The Contracts module chooses to approach contract creation using a [two-step process](#two-step-deployment), which fundamentally changes how contracts are stored on chain.
+This change in structure means

 ## Next Steps